Contextualized Visual Personalization in Vision-Language Models: Discussions

-As illustrated in Table~\ref{tab:main_table_agnostic} and Figure~\ref{fig:rador}, proprietary VLMs exhibit relatively strong performance on diagnostic tasks, despite achieving substantially lower scores on the personalized image captioning benchmark compared to VLMs trained under the CoViP framework.
+\textbf{Why personalized image captioning should precede downstream personalization tasks.} As illustrated in Table~\ref{tab:main_table_agnostic} and Figure~\ref{fig:rador}, proprietary VLMs exhibit relatively strong performance on diagnostic tasks, despite achieving substantially lower scores on the personalized image captioning benchmark compared to VLMs trained under the CoViP framework.
 However, this advantage of proprietary VLMs does not generalize across all diagnostic tasks, and performance gains obtained through CAG are often unstable and highly task-dependent (\textit{i.e.}, ITR task).
 We attribute this behavior to a fundamental gap: proprietary VLMs do not reliably perform personalized image captioning.
 This limits the effectiveness of CAG, resulting in inconsistent and unreliable performance improvements in downstream applications.
 Therefore, to mitigate such instability and achieve robust improvements across diagnostic tasks, it is essential to incorporate a post-training stage focused on personalized image captioning prior to downstream inference.